Your Complete Eating Guide to Hoi An Central Market

 The food court is open every day from 6 am to 7 pm.
 This is good news if you’re an early riser, as you can grab a quick, traditional breakfast here.
 (Just note that menus stay the same throughout the day and don’t feature western fares like bacon and eggs.)

-There is near constant hustle and bustle in the food court, which takes up the entire interior of the main yellow building, but it definitely ebbs and flows throughout the day.
+There are near-constant hustle and bustle in the food court, which takes up the entire interior of the main yellow building, but it definitely ebbs and flows throughout the day.

 Mealtimes in the Food Court